alexandruast/platform-inception/README.md

 * docker-enforcer and vulnerability assessment for docker images/files

 #### Changelog
+lnav added to fluentd container to have a minimal log inspect ability
 yaml-to-consul to delete only non-declared keys
 ansible builders for heavy lifting!
 moved all high-complexity embedded shell scripts out of groovy files